-Clenching and Grinding Your Teeth in Winston Hills
+Clenching and Grinding Your Teeth in Baulkham Hills

 Chronic clenching and teeth grinding, also called bruxism, causes excessive wear and damage to the teeth, resulting in cracks.
 It can also lead to facial muscle pain, temporomandibular joint disorders (TMD), and arthritic problems of the jaw.

 Baulkham Hills dentist Dr Martina Lavery feels that grinding and clenching causes more damage than decay and gum disease in the mouth.

 Often, you may not realise that you are clenching or grinding your teeth.
 Dr Martina will evaluate your mouth and jaw for common symptoms, such as:

 - Popping or clicking joints

 - Bite marks inside the mouth

 - Sensitive teeth and fractured enamel at the gumline